pytact/office-world-be/cursor/guidelines/Feature8/F8_db_spec.md

 - Tasks support multiple assignees via TaskAssignment junction table
 - Each assignment has a permission level: VIEWER or EDITOR
 - VIEWER: Can view task only (read-only access)
-- EDITOR: Can edit task name and description only
+- EDITOR: Can edit task name, description, and change task status
-- Editors cannot: add/remove assignees, change task status, remove themselves, delete task
+- Editors cannot: add/remove assignees, remove themselves, delete task
 - UNIQUE constraint prevents duplicate assignments (same employee assigned twice to same task)

 **Task Status Lifecycle:**
 - Status values: TODO, IN_PROGRESS, HALT, REVIEW, DONE, CANCELLED
-- Owner can move task to any status at any time
+- Owner and Editor can move task to any status at any time
 - DONE and CANCELLED are terminal states (task becomes read-only)
-- Only task owner can change task status

 **Project Integration:**
 - Tasks can optionally belong to a project (project_id nullable)